ekim1394/kaggleRainforest/homework_submission/eugeneKimCommandLineHW.md

 grep -r 'dictionary' .

 8. **Optional:** Use the command line to discover something "interesting" about the Chipotle data.
 Try using the commands from the "advanced" section!

+cut -f3 chipotle.tsv | sort | uniq -c

+Wanted to figure out what the most popular item was.
+The above command takes the item_name, sorts them by similar names, then counts the number of occurences of each item.
+Chicken Bowls are by far the most popular with 726 orders.
+Most people also order diet coke with 134 orders.
+The most popular combination of side items are Fresh Tomato Salsa, Rice, Black Beans, Cheese, Sour Cream, Lettuce with 42 orders.